Updated: Jun 10

 We're all having to stay inside now, but what does this mean for your grown-out gel manicure?!
-If you want to remove your gel manicure at home, you will have to remove it differently to how you remove regular polish.
-But never fear- it’s easy to do and you can remove a manicure in under 30 minutes.
+If you want to find out how to easily remove your gel nails at home check out this post.
+It only takes 30 minutes or less!

 First of all, if your nails are peeling, fight the temptation to peel or pick at your polish.
 Gel polish adheres extremely well to the nail, so if you are peeling it off, you are actually peeling off several layers of your nail.